8. Nonresidential Mechanical

 The hydronic system may also have a cooling component, in which case, you would also model the cooling information (see the topic on No Cooling if none exists).

-For Nonresidential buildings, starting with the 2013 modeling rules, the Standard (Budget) building will typically have a Variable Air Volume (VAV) system anytime the building being modeled is greater than 10,000 sqft or more than one story.
+For Nonresidential buildings, the Standard (Budget) building will typically have a Variable Air Volume (VAV) system anytime the building being modeled is greater than 25,000 sqft, more than two stories, or has a cooling capacity > 65,000 Btuh.
 Your proposed design is likely a Constant Volume system, and thus is going to have significantly higher fan power usage than the Standard building.
 We have been recommending you choose prescriptive compliance when you have high fan power.

-For High-rise Residential buildings, the Standard building will have fans that run intermittently instead of a continuous running fan for the guest rooms.
-Check your input at the Central System, Controls tab to see what setting you have for the fan operation, and consider if using Natural Ventilation (Zone level of the tree, Mechanical Tab) will be possible.
+For Multifamily buildings, the Standard building will have fans that run intermittently instead of a continuous running fan for the dwellings and guest rooms.
+Check your input at the Central System, Controls tab to see what setting you have for the fan operation and consider if using Zone Ventilation fans (Zone level of the tree, Mechanical Tab) will be possible.

 In the Central System Library, create a new system.
 Set the System Type to SplitDX.
-Now, set the heating type to Electric, and input the HSPF as 3.413
+Now, set the heating type to Electric Resistance.

 In the Central System Library, in the Outdoor Air Tab, select 100% OA in the Economizer Type dropdown list.

 The Supply CFM is input in the Central System library, Fan Tab.